 First thing’s first, protect your email address

-When you first decide to become a survey taker, it’s important that you prioritize setting up a new email address to use exclusively for surveys, before signing up with any survey site.
+When you first decide to become a survey taker, it’s important that you prioritize setting up a new email address to use exclusively for surveys, before actually signing up with any survey site.
 This is important for a few different reasons: your survey invitations will be kept neat and tidy in their own separate location, you’ll be able to keep track of completed and pending studies better, and most importantly, if you mistakenly sign up with something you wish you hadn’t, your personal e-mail address will be unaffected.

 Providing your real contact information

-Although it’s tempting to sign up for surveys using an alias or fake name and contact details, if you choose to do so, you will have a very difficult time claiming your earnings.
+Although it’s tempting to sign up for surveys using an alias or a fake name and made-up contact details, if you choose to do so, you will have a very difficult time claiming your earnings.

 Unfortunately, if you want to take surveys, you’ll have to part with some basic personal information (sidenote: you can reduce the amount of private details if you take Cint surveys).
 Information pertaining to your demographic information such as your address, date of birth, gender, etc. are all used to provide profile details, which will help match you to the most appropriate surveys.